Barça

 No hay anuncios

-From the environment of the Mallorcan goalkeeper, perplexity is perceived, now accumulated over the years.
-Her representative, Carlota Planas, admits to this newspaper that the situation "is not at all funny" and assumes that it doesn't look like things are going to change soon.
+From the team of the Mallorcan goalkeeper, you can percieve some perplexity, now accumulated over the years.
+Her representative, Carlota Planas, admits to this newspaper that the situation “is not ideal at all" and assumes that it doesn't look like things are going to change anytime soon.

 Cargando